P&O resumes full Cairnryan - Larne service

 Senior management at the firm came in for sharp criticism for the move, with Prime Minister Boris Johnson among those calling for the resignation of P&O boss Peter Hebblethwaite.

-He admitted to MPs that he broke the law by not consulting workers be said he would do the same again if he had to.
+He admitted to MPs that he broke the law by not consulting workers but said he would do the same again if he had to.

 Two vessels are used regularly on the route - the European Highlander and the European Causeway.